-Many countries have passport validity requirements.
-Before traveling we recommend you visit the Department of State website to ensure that your passport is valid for travel to all counties you will visit or transit.
+Passport Validity Requirements: Many countries have passport validity requirements.
+Before traveling we recommend you visit the Department of State website to ensure that your passport is valid for travel to all countries you will visit or transit.
 Review useful information regarding the latest travel recommendations by the State Department.
 The U.S. Embassy in Athens website includes additional information regarding the Schengen area requirements here.
 You may wish to confirm with the airline that your passport validity meets the requirements of all countries on your itinerary.

 Third party attendance at Passport and CRBA appointment interviews